-He has more than 10 years of experience in cross-border M&A transactions involving Latin American parties, targets and assets, while based in New York, Brazil and Colombia.
-Daniel has an LLM degree from Harvard Law School and graduated first of his class from his JD at Universidad del Rosario (Colombia).
+He has more than 11 years of experience in cross-border M&A transactions involving Latin American parties, targets and assets while based in New York, Brazil and Colombia.
+Daniel has an LLM degree from Harvard Law School and graduated first in his JD class from Del Rosario University (Colombia).